Billy Chinook: U.S. Army career

 Chinook enlisted as Acting First Sergeant in Captain John Darragh's Company of 50 U.S. Army Indian Scouts in 1866 for a term of 1 year during the Snake War.
 First Sergeant Chinook participated in the first battle of the war in present-day Crook County, Oregon.

-In 1866 Chief Paulina, his half-brother Chief Wahveveh and a third brother, Oitsiof of the Northern Piaute tribe directed their warriors to kill Wasco Chief Queapama.
+In 1866 Chief Paulina, his half-brother Chief Wahveveh and a third brother, Oitsiof of the Northern Paiute tribe directed their warriors to kill Wasco Chief Queapama.
 The Paiutes had a long history of conflict with the Wascos and other Columbia River tribes.
 Chief Queapama was murdered by the Paiutes during a feigned parley at the Warm Springs Reservation, Oregon.
 The Wasco Scouts joined with regular army units in pursuing Paulina around the middle Deschutes country from 1864 until 1867.

 In summer of 1866 Chinook was encamped with Captain (Dr.) William Cameron McKay, U.S. Army Wasco Scouts at McKay Creek; he departed base camp on patrol with a detachment of 25 scouts.
-At Dry Creek in now Crook County, Oregon approximately 13 miles from present day Prineville, Oregon they came upon a band of encamped Paiutes.
+At Dry Creek in now Crook County, Oregon, approximately 13 miles from present day Prineville, Oregon, they came upon a band of encamped Paiutes.
 Chinook had orders not to engage with the Paiutes while on patrol.
 They reconnoitered the area, counting fires and tents to assess the number of Paiutes.
 At dawn, when the first cooking fires were observed, Chinook's detachment attacked and killed all 32 Paiutes in the camp.
 Chinook's scouts thus avenged the death of Chief Queapama, albeit they disobeyed orders.

 On September 16, 1866, Chief Paulina and 14 Paiute warriors attacked the James N. Clark ranch in the vicinity of Bridge Creek and the John Day River.
 Mrs. Clark was not present at the ranch-house, and her husband and her brother were by the river.
 The Paiutes spotted the men and gave chase; however, the men escaped.
 The warriors looted and burned the ranch.

 Subsequently, Chinook and his Wasco scouts tracked Chief Paulina to an area near Harney Lake by Steens Mountain Oregon.
 Chief Paulina and his warriors retreated to a cave protected by boulders.
 Chief Paulina's half-brother Chief Wahveveh and two of his warriors were killed while Chief Paulina and the others escaped.